Graduate Certificate in Protected Cropping (3773)

 6 months full-time or one year part-time

 Prospective students should visit the following websites for general enquiries about this program.

 |Hawkesbury Campus||Part Time||Internal||Zhonghua Chen|

-The Graduate Certificate in Protected Cropping and the Graduate Diploma in Protected Cropping are recognised by Protected Cropping Australia and the Hydroponic Farmers Federation.
+The Graduate Certificate in Protected Cropping and the Graduate Diploma in Protected Cropping are not accredited but are recognised by Protected Cropping Australia and the Hydroponic Farmers Federation.

 Work Integrated Learning